KohaAloha/are-we-flying/docs/are we flying.md

   if (VS < -max_VS and dVS <= 0) or (VS > max_VS and dVS >= 0):
     anchor.y += constrain_map(VS, -max_VS, max_VS, trim_step, -trim_step)

-  # And then regardless of those two protection measures: nudge us towards
+  # And then regardless of those two protection measures:
-  # the correct vertical speed.
+  # nudge us towards the correct vertical speed.
-  anchor.y -= constrain_map(VS, -1000, 1000, -kick, kick)
+  anchor.y -= constrain_map(diff, -1000, 1000, -kick, kick)

-  auto_pilot.api.set_property_value('ELEVATOR_TRIM_POSITION', trim + anchor.y)
+  auto_pilot.api.set_property_value('ELEVATOR_TRIM_POSITION', anchor.y)
 ```

 First, notice the `trim_limit` value: every aircraft has different pitch trim controls, and since MSFS only lets use set the "trim position" for pitch, we need to know what actual trim values correspond to "setting a maximum trim value".

-For instance, the [Cessna 310R](https://en.wikipedia.org/wiki/Cessna_310) has a min/max trim of 20, which means if we use trim corrections of 1/1000<sup>th</sup>, we have good control.
-The [Britten-Norman Islander](https://en.wikipedia.org/wiki/Britten-Norman_BN-2_Islander) has a min/max trim of 6, so if we just blindly used the same values that work for the 310, we'd be applying trim more than three times what it should be... the Islander would basically be wildly pitching up and down instead of converging on a steady vertical speed.
-Also, some planes don't "officially" have trim, like the [Top Rudder 103Solo](https://www.toprudderaircraft.com/), and so their trim limit is zero... but they can still be trimmed by explicitly setting trim values.
-So for those planes we just "guess": we set their trim limit to 10 and hope that works.
+For instance, the [Cessna 310R](https://en.wikipedia.org/wiki/Cessna_310) has a min/max trim value of 20, with 20 corresponding to 100% trim and -20 corresponding to -100% trim.
+We can thus use trim corrections values in increments of 1/1000 (corresponding to moving the trim by 0.1% each step) and have decent control.
+However, the [Britten-Norman Islander](https://en.wikipedia.org/wiki/Britten-Norman_BN-2_Islander) has a min/max trim of only 6, so if we just blindly used the same step values that we know work for the 310, we'd actually be trimming over three times as hard... that plane would basically be bouncing up and down in the air instead of converging on a steady vertical speed.

+Also, some planes don't "officially" have trim, like the [Top Rudder 103Solo](https://www.toprudderaircraft.com/), and so their trim limit as reported by MSFS is simply zero... but _they can still be trimmed_ by explicitly setting trim values.
+So for those planes we just "guess": we set their trim limit to 10 and hope that's a reasonable number.
 There's not much else we can do.

 So with that out of the way, the vertical hold approach consists of:

 - correcting for any potential acceleration in the wrong direction, and
-- correcting for any potential overspeeding (vertically), then
+- correcting for any potential vertical overspeeding, then
-- pushing the plane a bit more in the right direction, and if we just keep doing that, eventually we'll end up in a situation where we're flying with "zero" vertical speed.
+- pushing the plane a bit in the right direction, and if we just keep doing that, eventually we'll end up in a situation where we're flying with "zero" vertical speed.

-Of course,  that "zero" is in quotes because the weather is always a factor, but it'll be close enough to zero to keep us mostly flying at the same altitude (but _not_ necessary the altitude at which we turned on vertical hold!)
+Of course,  that "zero" is in quotes because the air itself is always a factor (wind gusts, differences is air density, etc) but it'll be close enough to zero to keep us mostly flying at the same altitude (but _not_ necessary the altitude at which we turned on vertical hold!)

 And... that's it.
 Again, not a lot of code, but it does what we need it to, updating our elevator trim so that we end up flying in a straight line.
 Combined with level mode, we're basically done!
 This is an autopilot!